Losant/losant-docs/docs/organizations/resource-limits.md

 -   Device connections to and disconnections from the [Losant broker](/mqtt/overview/#the-losant-message-broker)
 -   Workflow [timer triggers](/workflows/triggers/timer/)
 -   Incoming [webhook](/applications/webhooks/) requests
--   Workflow virtual buttons triggered by an [Input Controls](/dashboards/input-controls/) block
+-   Workflow virtual buttons presses, including those triggered by an [Input Controls](/dashboards/input-controls/) block
 -   MQTT inbound and outbound messages (other than those listed above)

 **These interactions do NOT count as a payload:**